Skip to main content

 Parish church in Loče

-The church was first mentioned in 1430, but it is known that a priest from Slovenske Konjice celebrated Mass in it four years later.
-In folktales, the church is called “The Holy Ghost on The Lake”, because there used to be a lake here, and the church was supposed to stand in the middle.
+The church was initially mentioned in 1430, and records show that, four years later, a priest from Slovenske Konjice celebrated Mass there.
+In local folktales, the church is affectionately referred to called “The Holy Ghost on The Lake”, due to its historical association with a nearby lake, where the church was believed to stand in the middle.

-The original nave was later enlarged, and chapels were added in 1662.
-In 1734, the bell tower was also built, as evidenced by the years written on its north and south sides.
-The presbytery is adorned with images of St. Gregory, St. Ambrosius, St. Hieronymus and St. Augustine, and saints can also be found on the nave vault.
-Among others there are the depictions of St. Margaret, St. Catherine, St. Barbara, St. Valentine, St. Blaise amongst others, and their author is J. Gornik.
-In addition to painting depictions, altars are also important.
-The great altar of the Holy Ghost was probably made in 1856 and could still be classified in the late Baroque period by design, but we know that it is the work of various hands.
-Chronologically, the statues of St. Francis Xavier and John of Nepomuk were made first next to the altar niche, and were attributed to the sculptor Franc Zamlik.
-As the second sculptor of the great altar, art historians cite Joseph Holzinger from Maribor, and the sculptural works in the central niche are attributed to carvers from Grodno.
+The original nave was later expanded, and chapels were added in 1662.
+In 1734, the bell tower was constructed, as indicated by the years inscribed on its north and south sides.
+The presbytery features images of St. Gregory, St. Ambrose, St. Jerome and St. Augustine, with additional saints depicted on the nave vault.
+These include St. Margaret, St. Catherine, St. Barbara, St. Valentine and St. Blaise, among others, all attributed to the artist J. Gornik.
+In addition to painted depictions, the altars also hold importance.
+The main altar of the Holy Ghost, likely crafted in 1856, exhibits late Baroque design influences, though it is known to be the result of collaborative efforts by various artisans.
+Chronologically, the statues of St. Francis Xavier and St. John of Nepomuk were the first to be created beside the altar niche, attributed to sculptor Franc Zamlik.
+Joseph Holzinger from Maribor is credited as the second sculptor of the main altar, while the sculptural works in the central niche are attributed to carvers from Grodno.

 FOR THE CURIOUS:

-• In 1776, a fire broke out in the village, and the church was also destroyed by fire.
+• In 1776, a fire ravaged the village, resulting in the destruction of the church by fire.
+Consequently, the temporal and artistic attributions of the characters are not entirely clear.
+Some of the masters created the statues before the fire, while others worked on them during the restoration that followed.
+Notably, two of the masters, Franc Zamlik and Mihael Pogačnik.
 This is also the reason why the temporal and artistic definitions of the characters are not completely clear, as some of the masters had made the statues in the period before the fire, and some later when the restoration took place.

-• Two of the masters, Franc Zamlik and Mihael Pogačnik, were from Konjice.
+• Two of the skilled artisans, Franc Zamlik and Mihael Pogačnik, were natives of Slovenske Konjice.

-The church is located in the village of the same name Sveti Jernej pri Ločah (Jernej being the local version of the name Bartholomew)
+The church is located in the village of Sveti Jernej pri Ločah, with ‘Jernej’ being the local version of the name Bartholomew.

-The parish church must have been built at least in the 14th century, as it was first mentioned as an affiliate of Konjice in 1403.
-The current nave is preserved from the original church, but at the beginning it was 1.5m lower and had a flat ceiling.
-This is still visible today on the east side of the bell tower and on the current nave above the triumphal arch.
-In the first half of the 18th century, the bell tower, the decorated southern chapel and today’s presbytery were added.
-The latest addition is the sacristy from 1785.
+The parish church dates back to at least the 14th century, as it was first mentioned as an affiliate of Slovenske Konjice in 1403.
+The current nave retains elements from the original structure, although initially it was 1.5 m lower with a flat ceiling.
+Remnants of this earlier configuration are still visible today on the east side of the bell tower and above the triumphal arch.
+In the first half of the 18th century, significant additions were made, including the construction of the bell tower, the embellished southern chapel, and the present-day presbytery.
+The most recent addition to the church is the sacristy, completed in 1785.

-The main altar with the statue of St. Bartholomew and the side altars are the work of Franc Zamlik from 1750, the altar of St. Margaret, however, was created 20 years later and is the work of Janez Jurij Mersi.
-In this chapel, in the clouds of the Attic, there are statues of St. Sixtus the Pope and St. Lawrence, and between St. Lucia and St. Apollonia, we can see Margaret.
-The statues of the Pope and the saints may have come from the Žiče Carthusian Monastery or they may have been in the church before.
-A pulpit was built at the same time as the chapel.
+The main altar, featuring the statue of St. Bartholomew, as well as the side altars, were sculpted by Franc Zamlik, in 1750.
+However, the altar dedicated to St. Margaret was created 20 years later by Janez Jurij Mersi.
+Within this chapel, amidst the celestial clouds of the Attic, stand statues of St. Sixtus the Pope and St. Lawrence, with St. Lucia and St. Apollonia flanking Margaret.
+It is possible that the statues of the Pope and saints originated from Žička kartuzija Monastery, or they may have been present in the church earlier.
+Concurrently with the construction of the chapel, a pulpit was erected.
 The rectory was built at the end of the 18th century.

 FOR THE CURIOUS:

-Statue of St. John from the main altar originally stood in the Žiče Carthusian monastery.
-The apostle holds a knife in his right hand and shows the skin of his body and face with his left.
-His face is turned upwards and with his lips slightly open, he turns his eyes to the sky.
-The Statue of St. Bartholomew is located between St. Gregory and St. Ambrose, and above them is the Benedictine monk, St. Stanislaus.
+The statue of St. John the Baptist, originally from the Žička kartuzija Monastery, is positioned on the main altar.
+In the sculpture, the apostle holds a knife in his right hand and displays skin of his body and face with his left.
+His face is turned upwards, with his lips slightly open as he gazes towards the sky.

 FOR SPORTS ENTHUSIASTS:

-• Mountain bikes and e-bikes can also be hired at TIC Slovenske Konjice.
+• For those in need of bicycles, mountain bikes and e-bikes are available for hire at TIC Slovenske Konjice.
 Price list.

-The Church of the Sacred Family in Tepanje
+The Church of the Holy Family in Tepanje

 The most recent church in the municipality of Slovenske Konjice

-Church of the Sacred Family is a good example of a modern sacral building.
-It was built in 1972.
+The Church of the Holy Family is a good example of a modern sacral building.
+It was constructed in 1972.

-The locals wanted a church for quite some time.
-The cause for it was then the unjustified demolition of the chapel along the road to the cemetery in Zgornja Pristava near Konjice.
-The costs were paid for by the Archparish of Slovenske Konjice, and a lot of volunteer work was done by the locals from Tepanje.
-The plan for the church was made by the senior construction technician, Jože Požauko, and the construction was taken over by the Kongrad construction company of Konjice.
-On November 26, the Bishop of Maribor, Dr. Maximilian Držečnik blessed the church dedicating it to the Sacred Family.
+The locals had long desired a church, prompted by the unjustifiable demolition of the chapel along the road to the cemetery in Zgornja Pristava near Slovenske Konjice.
+The Archparish of Slovenske Konjice funded the costs, with significant volunteer work contributed by the residents of Tepanje.
+The plan for the church was devised by the senior construction technician, Jože Požauko, and construction was undertaken by the Konrad construction company of Slovenske Konjice.
+On November 26, the Bishop of Maribor, Dr. Maximilian Držečnik, blessed the church and dedicated it to the Holy Family.

-The church was completely renovated in 2002: it received new oak benches, a marble altar and windows, the roof was re-covered and the bell tower refreshed.
+The church was completely renovated in 2002, receiving new oak benches, a marble altar and windows.
+The roof was also re-covered and the bell tower was refreshed.

 FOR SPORTS ENTHUSIASTS:

-You can also take the cycling path from Slovenske Konjice to Tepanje, which will lead you across Tepanjski vrh and then on a circular route to Slovenske Konjice (no. 3) or along the official bicycle path along the Celje-Maribor regional road.
+You can also take the cycling path from Slovenske Konjice to Tepanje, which will take you across Tepanjski vrh and then on a circular route back to Slovenske Konjice (no. 3).
+As an alternative, you can follow the official bicycle path along the Celje-Maribor regional road.

 Sources: